khongsomeo/ai-deadlines/README.md

       - machine learning
       note: Important
     ```
-- Send a pull request to update [src/data/conferences.yml](src/data/conferences.yml).
+- Send a pull request to update the appropriate conference file in [src/data/conferences/](src/data/conferences/).

 ## How to run locally